 The bootblock is the first stage executed after the CPU reset.
 The beginning of this stage is written in assembly language, and its main task is to set everything up for a C environment.
-The rest, of course, is written in C. This stage occupies the last 20k (fig. 3.2) of the image and within it is a main header containing information about the ROM, including the size, component alignment, and the offset of the start of the first CBFS component.
-This block is a mandatory component as it also contains the entry point of the firmware.
+The rest, of course, is written in C.

+The bootblock occupies the last 20k and within it is a main header containing information about the ROM, including the size, component alignment, and the offset of the start of the first CBFS component in the ROM.
+This block is a mandatory component of the ROM as it also contains the entry point of the firmware.